 Have you ever heard of a Venetian Halloween?
 Well, you’ll be surprised to discover that Halloween in Venice exists.
 It shares some similarities to its American counterpart, while still being unique.
 Here’s how to celebrate it!

-Learn what’s local in Venice and get where you need to go stress-free – schedule a Prontopia local to assist you today!
+Learn what’s local in Venice and get where you need to go stress-free – schedule a Prontopia local assistant to help you today!

 Although it is not the American kind of Halloween, Venice has still developed its own Halloween tradition.